 Artificial light has long been known to bewilder airborne birds, which rely on cues like starlight and a light-sensitive internal compass to maneuver through dimly lit skies.
-It’s thought that birds might be drawn to the glow, then get disoriented in its presence, says Sergio Cabrera-Cruz, a wildlife ecologist studying the effects of artificial light on bird migration at the University of Delaware who was not involved in the study.
+It’s thought that birds may be drawn to the glow, then get disoriented in its presence, says Sergio Cabrera-Cruz, a wildlife ecologist studying the effects of artificial light on bird migration at the University of Delaware who was not involved in the study.

 Now, the new research suggests there’s more to the story than lit buildings sending birds abuzz.
 For some reason, birds that flight call are at a higher risk of crashing.